karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [extractPPGEntropyFeatures.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/extractPPGFDFeatures.m)
 * **Purpose**: Analyzes the complexity and regularity of PPG data across epochs using various entropy measures.
 This function helps in understanding the physiological implications hidden in PPG signals, which are crucial for diagnosing and monitoring cardiovascular health.
 * **Inputs**:
-  * 'data': Matrix of PPG signal data where each column represents one epoch.
-The first row, typically containing labels, is not included in the entropy calculations.
+  * ‘data’ - Matrix of PPG signal data, with each column representing an epoch (first row contains labels).
-  * 'fs': Sampling frequency of the PPG data, necessary for normalizing the entropy calculations.
+  * ‘fs’ - Sampling rate of the PPG signal.
 * **Outputs**:
-  * 'featuresTable': A MATLAB table with rows corresponding to epochs of PPG data.
+  * ‘featuresTable’ - A MATLAB table with rows corresponding to epochs of PPG data.
 Each row contains entropy measures for the epoch, offering insights into the signal’s complexity and physiological dynamics.
 * **Process**:
   * Computes Approximate Entropy, Sample Entropy, Fuzzy Entropy, and Permutation Entropy using predefined parameters.
 These measures assess the predictability and disorder in PPG signal fluctuations, providing insights into heart rate variability and other physiological dynamics.
   * Utilizes parallel computing to enhance computational efficiency, particularly beneficial when processing large datasets.